qtc-de/remote-method-guesser/README.md

 contain all the *Java code* required for sample generation (apart from some placeholders).
 During the sample generation process, *rmg* simply replaces the placeholders with appropriate values for the current *remote method*.

-It is generally not recommended to modify the template files, but it is of cause possible if you know what you are doing.
+Since version ``v3.2.0`` *remote-method-guesser* does no longer use a default template directory, but contains it's default templates within the *JAR archive*.
+This allows the *JAR* to work as a standalone without any requirements on the directory structure.
+However, if you want to add a default template directory again, you can still configure it within the [rmg configuration file](#configuration) or specify it dynamically using the ``--template-folder`` command line option.
+That being said, it is generally not recommended to modify the template files, but it is of cause possible if you know what you are doing.
 However, keep in mind that template files should stay generic and that the different placeholders are usually required to guarantee this.

 As automatically generated sample files contain content that is controlled by the remote server (*bound names*, *class names* and *package names*), it is generally a security risk to compile and execute them. *remote-method-guesser* tries to reduce the risk by applying input filtering to